-- 1 Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 294) to touch point 1.
-The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET_UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column F). - 3 Then the touch probe moves either paraxially at measuring height or at clearance height to the next starting point 2 and probes the second touch point. - 4 Finally the TNC returns the touch probe to the clearance height and processes the determined datum depending on the cycle parameters Q303 and Q305 (see "") and saves the actual values in the Q parameters listed below. - 5 If desired, the TNC subsequently measures the datum in the touch probe axis in a separate probing.
+- 1 Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 298) to touch point 1.
+The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET_UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column F). - 3 Then the touch probe moves either paraxially at measuring height or at clearance height to the next starting point 2 and probes the second touch point. - 4 Finally the TNC returns the touch probe to the clearance height and processes the determined datum depending on the cycle parameters Q303 and Q305 (see "Characteristics common to all touch probe cycles for datum setting", page 326) and saves the actual values in the Q parameters listed below. - 5 If desired, the TNC subsequently measures the datum in the touch probe axis in a separate probing.